jenkinsci/ghprb-plugin/README.md

   * The phrase for accepting a pull request for testing.
 (Java regexp)
   * The phrase for starting a new build.
 (Java regexp)
   * The crontab line.
 This specify default setting for new jobs.
-  * Github labels for which the build will not be triggered (for example, "in progress")
+  * Github labels for which the build will not be triggered (Separated by newline characters)
 * Under Application Setup
   * There are global and job default extensions that can be configured for things like:
     * Commit status updates